rickwysocki/hugo-site/content/posts/2024-06-10-link-roundup-june-10-2024/index.md

 Apple is introducing a new personal intelligence system called Apple Intelligence that will be integrated across iPhone, iPad, and Mac devices.
 Some key features of Apple Intelligence include:

-- New systemwide Writing Tools
+- New systemwide Writing Tools.
 -  Improved photo and video search capabilities.
 - Integration of ChatGPT across Apple platforms.
 - New email features like Priority Messages and smart summaries in the Mail app.